Link: The Faces of Evil and Zelda: The Wand of Gamelon: Link: The Faces of Evil

 In Hyrule Castle, a bored Link discusses his desire for a new adventure with King Harkinian.
-His hopes are immediately fulfilled when a wizard named Gwonam arrives on a magic carpet to announce that Ganon and his minions have invaded and conquered Koridai Island.
-Gwonam recruits Link to stop Ganon.
+His hopes are immediately fulfilled when a wizard named Gwonam arrives on a magic carpet to announce that Ganon and his minions have invaded and conquered the island nation of Koridai.
+Gwonam recruits Link to stop Ganon after he shows a written prophecy that states "Only Link can defeat Ganon".
 Link is then transported to Koridai by Gwonam, who explains that many of Ganon's minions have established the "Faces of Evil", giant mountains and stone structures that bear the resemblance of their commanding minions that act as their bases of operation.
 Shortly after arriving, Gwonam discovers and informs Link that Ganon has captured Princess Zelda and imprisoned her in his lair.

-Link ventures through the island and conquers all the faces along with defeating their leaders such as the necromancer Goronu; the anthropomorphic jokester pig Harlequin; the fire-breathing armored knight Militron; the gluttonous cyclops Glutko; and the three-eyed anthropomorphic wolf Lupay.
+Link ventures through Koridai and conquers all the faces along with defeating their leaders such as the necromancer Goronu; the anthropomorphic jokester pig Harlequin; the fire-breathing armored knight Militron; the gluttonous cyclops Glutko; and the three-eyed anthropomorphic wolf Lupay.
 At one point during Link's quest, he discovers the sacred Book of Koridai, which he brings to a translator named Aypo, who reveals to him that the book is the only way to defeat Ganon.
 Link finally confronts Ganon, who offers him the promise of great power with an alliance and the threat of murder.
-After imprisoning him within the pages of the Book of Koridai, he rescues a sleeping Zelda and awakens her.
+After imprisoning Ganon within the pages of the Book of Koridai, Link rescues a sleeping Zelda and awakens her.
 Gwonam appears and congratulates Link and while transporting the two back to Hyrule Castle, shows them the liberated and recovering Koridai before he officially declares Link the hero of the island.